viabtc/viabtc_exchange_server/README.md

 You MUST use the depends/hiredis to install the hiredis library.
 Or it may not be compatible.

-**Compile order**
+**Compilation**

 Compile network and utils first.
 The rest all are independent.

-**Deploy**
+**Deployment**

-One single instance is given for matchengine, marketprice and alertcenter, while readhistory, accesshttp and accwssws have multi instance works with loadbalance.
+One single instance is given for matchengine, marketprice and alertcenter, while readhistory, accesshttp and accwssws can have multiple instances to work with loadbalancing.

 Please do not install every instance on the same machine.